deersheep330/WebDriverWrapper/README.md

 - __Click an element with offset and wait for another element__

-Click an element with offset and expect another element to be displayed, if the expected element isn't present, an exception would be thrown.
+Click an element with offset and expect another element to be displayed, if the expected element isn't present, it would retry several times.
+If the expected element still not present, an exception would be thrown.
 It could be useful if you're dealing with SVG elements.

 ```java
 op.clickWithOffsetAndWait(getElement("MySvgElement"), 10, 30, getElement("TriggeredSvgElement"));